ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 `Ansible Galaxy <https://galaxy.ansible.com>`_ is a free site for finding, downloading, rating, and reviewing all kinds of community developed Ansible roles and can be a great way to get a jumpstart on your automation projects.

-The client 'ansible-galaxy' is included in Ansible 1.4.2 and later.
+The client ``ansible-galaxy`` is included in Ansible.
 The Galaxy client allows you to download roles from Ansible Galaxy, and also provides an excellent default framework for creating your own roles.

-Read the "About" page on the Galaxy site for more information.
+Read the Ansible Galaxy introduction <https://galaxy.ansible.com/intro>_ page for more information

 .. seealso::